-The overall research objective of our institute is to improve farm animal welfare.
-We evaluate and refine husbandry, transport, stunning and slaughter procedures, while taking into account possible conflicts between economy, welfare and environmental issues.
-Our study aims range from fundamental to applied questions.
+The overall research objective of the Institute of Animal Welfare and Animal Husbandry (ITT) is to improve farm animal welfare.
+The Institute evaluates and refines husbandry, transport, stunning and slaughter procedures, while taking into account possible conflicts between economy, welfare and environmental issues.
+The study aims range from fundamental to applied questions.

 - Fundamental knowledge on animal adaption processes: